 Paris is one of the most touristic destinations in the world, and you might have the feeling of being drowned in the mass of tourists when you visit certain places, especially during summer and the peak season.
 But Paris holds so many diverse aspects that you can easily find other places to discover in a more relaxing way… Below is a selection of some hidden gems in Paris which will allow you to discover Paris in your own way and at your own pace.

-Somewhere in between the streets of Montmartre, few steps away from the Sacré Coeur basilica, lies a pretty little vineyard, the only one in Paris.
+Somewhere in between the streets of Montmartre, few steps away from the Sacré Coeur basilica lies a pretty little vineyard.
 In an area full of artists and painters, this vineyard is no less than a painting inspiration itself.

 If you are looking to escape from a busy daily life, or if you’d rather avoid doing touristic things in Paris and want to have your “me time”, don’t hesitate to push the doors to the Museum of Montmartre and to enjoy the relaxing atmosphere of the garden overlooking the vineyard.
 One of our favorite hidden gems in Paris, the museum will allow you to discover much more in just one hour than most of the tourists who go to Montmartre and the Sacré Coeur basilica.

 The Passages Couverts are an ideal attraction for everyone.
 This is the ideal place for tourists who want to take a break from busy museums and still have the desire of enjoying something beautiful and calm.
-People interested in architecture in general and in 19° century history will also find food for the eyes there, as well as people who want to go shopping at local and traditional French stores (but not only!).
+It is an ideal place for people interested in architecture in general as well as people who want to go shopping at local and traditional French stores (but not only!).
 It’s one of the hidden gems in Paris which is undoubtful to be discovered.

 Opened in 1615, this is the oldest food market in Paris.
 Parisians and tourists alike can find great options to have an amazing lunch, grabbing things from various shops.
 This semi-open sky market serves you with the mix of taste and culture which is undeniably a typical French lifestyle experience.
 You can taste the locally produced charcuterie and cheese, or experience international Moroccan, Lebanese or Italian dishes… you can find them all here!
 Not being the biggest food market in Paris, it’s not as famous among tourists as some other street markets, which really makes it one of the hidden gems in Paris.